jansensan/prescribed-optimism-questionnaire/readme.md

 - See [our final presentation slides](https://academia.jansensan.net/30845/prescribed-optimism-replication-report-presentation/).

+## Collaborators

+- Dimitar KARAGEORGIEV
+- Mat JANSON BLANCHET
+- Pol RICART
+- Lida ZACHAROPOULOU

 ## Usage

 - Clone the repository/download the sources from the `master` branch to your computer;
 - Go to the directory of the sources;
 - Open the file `www/index.html` in a browser;
 - See the questionnaire.

-## Responses Data Format

-See the [documentation](./responses-data-format.md) for details on how to read the responses data.

-## Collaborators

-- Dimitar KARAGEORGIEV
-- Mat JANSON BLANCHET
-- Pol RICART
-- Lida ZACHAROPOULOU

 ## Contribution